jigjoy-io/stained-glass/README.md

 ## Overview

-The Interactive Content Designer is designed to empower users to create engaging and interactive experiences easily.
 With a modular approach, users can mix and match different components to build unique applications tailored to their needs.

 ## Running the Project Locally